ahmedsedeeek3/CryptoMaven/README.md

 Currently, the system is still in its research phase, with most of the existing code reflecting fast-paced, exploratory research.
 All new updates will be continuously added to the repository.

 Stay tuned for more updates as the project evolves!

+For more suggestions  feel free to contact me at Ahmedsedeeek@gmail.com